KOSASIH/Microfarma/README.md

 Microfarma is developed by a dedicated team of healthcare and technology professionals who are passionate about improving the pharmaceutical supply chain.
 We would like to express our gratitude to the open-source community for their invaluable contributions and inspiration.

+## System Requirements

+List the minimum system requirements for running Microfarma.
+Include details such as the operating system, hardware specifications, and software dependencies.

+## Deployment

+Provide step-by-step instructions on how to deploy Microfarma in a production or development environment.
+Include information on configuring the microservices, setting up databases, and any additional setup required.

+## Usage

+Explain how to use Microfarma from the perspective of different users.
+Provide examples and instructions for common tasks such as placing an order, managing inventory, and generating reports.

+## API Documentation

+If Microfarma exposes APIs for integration with other systems, provide comprehensive documentation for the available endpoints, request/response formats, and authentication mechanisms.
+Consider using tools like Swagger or Postman to generate and display API documentation.

+## Troubleshooting

+List common issues that users may encounter while using Microfarma and provide solutions or workarounds for each problem.
+Include information on how to troubleshoot common errors and where to find additional support.

+## Roadmap

+Outline the future development plans for Microfarma.
+Provide information on upcoming features, enhancements, and bug fixes.
+This gives users and contributors insights into the project's direction and encourages collaboration.

+## Changelog

+Document the changes and improvements made in each release of Microfarma.
+Include details about bug fixes, new features, and notable enhancements.
+This helps users and contributors keep track of the project's evolution.

+## Contributing Guidelines

+Provide guidelines for contributing to the Microfarma project.
+Include information on how to set up a development environment, coding standards, and the process for submitting pull requests.
+Specify any contribution guidelines or templates to follow.

+## Authors

+List the names or usernames of the core development team members who have contributed significantly to the Microfarma project.
+Provide links to their profiles or contact information.

+## Related Projects

+If there are any related projects or dependencies that Microfarma relies on or integrates with, mention them in this section.
+Provide links to their repositories or documentation for further reference.

+## Resources

+Include a list of external resources such as articles, tutorials, or documentation that can help users better understand Microfarma and its underlying technologies.

+Remember to update the README regularly to reflect any changes, updates, or new information about Microfarma.
+A well-maintained and comprehensive README can greatly benefit users, contributors, and the overall success of the project.

 # Microfarma

 This application was generated using JHipster 8.0.0-beta.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.0.0-beta.1](https://www.jhipster.tech/documentation-archive/v8.0.0-beta.1).